Stakeholders seek support for renewable energy sector

-Stakeholders in the energy industry have called for support for the renewable energy sector to enable it to contribute to Nigeria’s quest to end energy poverty.
+Stakeholders in the energy industry have called for support for the renewable energy sector to enable it to contribute to the country’s quest to end energy poverty.

 Speaking at a workshop organised by the Renewable Energy & Energy Efficiency Association (Alliance) in Abuja, they observed that if fully backed, the sector would play a greater role in improving energy supply in the country.